jerryshao2012/spring-boot-echo/README.md

 * http://localhost:8081/echo/1/cars
 * http://localhost:8081/echoJson

+Note: Click HTML response item in highlight will copy content into clipboard

 ## Steps to build the application in about 15 minutes:
 ### Before you start
 * A favorite text editor or IDE